Elvis Presley

 Elvis Presley: The King is Dead

-Obituary by Philip Norman, Times, The, August 1977
+Obituary by Philip Norman, The Times, August 1977

 ELVIS PRESLEY will be remembered as the first and the greatest exponent of Rock and Roll music, whose recordings of 'Blue Suede Shoes', 'Hound Dog' ...

-Obituary by Mick Farren, NME, August 1977
+Obituary by Mick Farren, New Musical Express, 27 August 1977

 IT WAS ONE OF THE worst storms to hit London since God knows when.
 The thunder rolled, lightning flashed and the rain hammered into the ...